anywhichway/denodata/README.md

 ### Finding objects

-Denobase can be searched using literals, built-in operators, or inline functions.
+denodata can be searched using literals, built-in operators, or inline functions.

 A class instance can be passed as a pattern or a `cname` or `ctor` (constructor) can be used to restrict searches to a specific collection/class.